 Sadie went back to Shibuya 109, as I said, and we went to Don Quixote where my sister found special Q-Tips.
-Or should I say “cotton swabs” since they weren’t the nasty Q-Tip brand.
-Then we went to a bookstore and then we both dragged around and waited for death.
-I mean, we waited for Sadie to finish shopping.
+Or should I say “cotton swabs” since they weren’t the Q-Tip brand.
+Then my sister and I went to a bookstore and both dragged around and waited for death.
+I mean we waited for Sadie to finish shopping.

 And that’s it for today.
 I may pass out soon, but I really want to finish watching Mission: Impossible 4.
 I’ll have to find some sort of compromise.